geovedi/book-notes/2011/the-lean-startup.notes.md

   - Access the Lean Startup Circle mailing list at http://leanstartupcircle.com/.

 - Startup Lessons Learned Conference:
-  - The author has successfully organized the Startup Lessons Learned Conference for two consecutive years.
+  - Eric has successfully organized the Startup Lessons Learned Conference for two consecutive years.
   - Detailed information about this conference, also known as SLLConf, is accessible at http://sllconf.com.